mariadb-operator/mariadb-operator/docs/OPENSHIFT.md

 ## `SecurityContextConstraints`

-Both the operator and the operand `Pods` run with the `restricted-v2` `SecurityContextConstraint`, the most restrictive SCC in OpenShift in terms of permissions.
+Both the operator and the operand `Pods` run with the `restricted-v2` `SecurityContextConstraint`, the most restrictive SCC in OpenShift in terms of container permissions.
 This implies that OpenShift automatically assigns a `SecurityContext` for the `Pods` with minimum permissions, for example:

 ```yaml
 securityContext: